cellworld/CellReports_2023/README.md

 ## Related Work

 The code in this repository is directly related to the methods presented in our research paper titled "A robot-rodent interaction arena with adjustable spatial complexity for ethologically relevant behavioral studies".
-Here, you'll find the definitive version of all the software essential for operating the system, along with the experimental data presented in this research paper.
+Here, you'll find the version of all the software essential for operating the system, along with the experimental data presented in this research paper.

 ### Supplementary Videos